-To avoid these unfortunate consequences, Locke provides a different account of self.
+To avoid these unfortunate consequences, Locke provides a different account of self, which we can call the consciousness theory.

 Locke's account is both controversial and revolutionary.

 III.
 Identity and Sortals

 One of Locke's lasting contributions to the literature on personal identity is his observation that identity generally is relative to a sortal, to a kind of thing.